 The women’s circle

-In a prayer room at an Islamic Center in Downtown Manhattan, 20 women sit in a circle.
+In a prayer room at an Islamic Centre in Downtown Manhattan, 20 women sit in a circle.
 They’re a mix of housewives, high school teachers, graduate students, mothers.
 Some wear headscarves and some don’t.
 Some are recent converts; others were born into Muslim households.
 Some are second-generation Americans; others have only recently begun to call America their home.
 Their circle is open, inclusive, embracing.

 ‘Members of my family don’t believe in depression,’ one of the women says.
 ‘They attribute it to not being close to Allah – to not praying.’